Experts weigh in on updated IRS notices and changes for 2021

 In the approximately dozen years of cryptocurrency trading, the IRS has been working through how to classify it and obtain its pound of flesh.
-The IRS has had to juggle its duty to provide clarity with the need to stay light on its feet with this rapidly evolving digital asset.
+The IRS has juggled its duty to provide clarity with the need to stay light on its feet with this rapidly-evolving digital asset.

 – David Kemmerer, CEO of CryptoTrader.Tax, a cryptocurrency tax calculator and software solution

 Coinbase, one of the largest crypto exchanges, changed from sending out 1099-Ks to 1099-MISCs in November 2020.

 In 2014, the IRS announced that all cryptocurrencies should be considered property and therefore follow tax reporting rules similar to real estate.